ansimil/FlySwatter/README.md

 ### About

-As part of the first project during the Ironhack bootcamp I was tasked will created a game using JS, HTML, CSS and the p5 library.
+As part of the first project (week 3) during the Ironhack bootcamp I was tasked will builing a game using JS, HTML, CSS and the p5 library.

 I decided to try and recreate one of my favourite games as a kid - Fly Swatter from the first Mario Paint for SNES.